Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Faster Zeroth-Order ADMMs

-Similarly, we propose a ZOO-ADMM+ (CooGE+UniGE) algorithm based on the mixture of CooGE and UniGE gradient estimators.
-Algorithm \ref{alg:4} shows the ZO-SPIDER-ADMM (CooGE+UniGE) algorithm.
+Similarly, we propose a ZOO-ADMM+ (CooGE+UniGE) method based on the mixture of CooGE and UniGE gradient estimators.
+Algorithm \ref{alg:4} shows the ZOO-ADMM+ (CooGE+UniGE) method.
 In Algorithm \ref{alg:4}, we use zeroth-order gradient estimator as follows: